 Alcohol poisoning signs include:

 Consuming alcohol under the age of 21 is illegal.
-If you choose to drink alcohol, there are several ways to stay safe and minimize negative consequences.
+If you choose to drink alcohol, there are several ways to minimize negative consequences.

 Help someone with alcohol poisoning

 When you see someone exhibiting signs, call 911 immediately.
-If they are passed out/unresponsive and won’t wake up, use the BACCHUS Maneuver:
+If they are passed out/unresponsive and won’t wake up, use the Recovery Maneuver:

 Medical Amnesty Policy

-Students’ health and safety is UF’s No. 1 priority.
+Students’ health and safety is UF’s top priority!

 If you suspect alcohol poisoning or have concerns about an alcohol-related injury, it is important to seek immediate medical help.
 Some students may be hesitant to seek medical attention for fear that police may be contacted.
 It is crucial to be safe.